jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

         ]
     ]);

-    // Perform an operation to see the debug output.
+    // Perform an operation to see the debug output
     $s3->listBuckets();

 .. tip::

-    The debug output is extremely useful when diagnosing issues in the AWS SDK for PHP.
+    The debug output is extremely useful when diagnosing issues in the |sdk-php|.
     Please provide the debug output for an isolated failure case when opening issues on the SDK.

 .. _config_stats: